Can Maternal Fluoride Consumption During Pregnancy Lower Children's Intelligence?

 A study published Monday suggests that fluoride consumed by pregnant women can decrease the IQ of their children.
 No single study provides definitive answers, but the latest research on this controversial topic will no doubt stir debate.

-Fluoride protects teeth from decay, so public health officials celebrate what's been accomplished by putting it in many water supplies.
+Fluoride protects teeth from decay, so public health officials celebrate what has been accomplished by putting it in many water supplies.
 But Christine Till, an associate professor of psychology at York University in Toronto, also wondered about potential downsides.

 "It's important that decisions about safety need to be based on evidence," she says, and she notes that evidence is thin when it comes to pregnant women and their babies.
 So Till and her colleagues tapped into a study of more than 500 Canadian women and their babies, focused on six cities.